RITIK-02/ML/README.md

 knn.py

 This is a Python program that uses sci-kit KNearestNeighbour algorithm to first train the model and then predict results.
+The plotting of graph takes some time please be patient and also some Matplotlib warnings would arise (I am working on fixing it) but atleast the graph would be shown.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 knn_raw.py

 This Python program builds KNN algorithm from scratch implementing the distance function to be euclidean distance.
+Here graph is plotted using different method.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 train.csv